 Service was standard the one time we ate inside about two years ago.
 I ordered online this weekend, and it was ready on schedule.
 Street parking in The Hill can be tricky at prime time, but I found a spot on the side street for pickup at 5:30 pm.

 Rozanna Mediterranean Restaurant Takeaway.
-Rozanna rises above the rest as one of the best Mediterranean spots I've found in St. Louis, earning a solid 8.1/10.
+Rozanna is one of the best Mediterranean spots I've found in St. Louis.
+It earns a solid 8.1/10.
 The shish tawook sandwich (with garlic sauce) and top-tier fries deliver the goods, but the real stars are the appetizers.
-Get a couple apps (baba ganoush, hummus, etc) and a sandwich, and you're looking at about $25 per person, which is a steal for this quality.
+Get a couple apps (baba ganoush, hummus, etc) and a sandwich, and the bill lands around $25 a head -- a steal for food this good.

-It's worth the trip, especially if you're grabbing dinner with a group before hitting the room escape across the street.
+It's worth driving over, especially if you're grabbing dinner with a group before hitting the room escape across the street.
 Just maybe skip Friday nights if you want to actually hear your friends talk.

 Parking is ridiculously easy with a massive lot.
-Service is fast and responsive.
-The location right across from the room escape makes it super convenient for a pre-activity dinner.
+Service is quick and responsive.
+And it sits right across from the room escape, so a pre-activity dinner couldn't be easier.

 You can see why I come here with all this escape room talk 🙂